xayanide/file-folder-loader/README.md

 # file-folder-loader
 A simple utility for iterating over folders and files and importing modules from those files.
+An abstraction over for-loops approach of loading files and folders.
 Syntactic sugar for iterating and loading folders and files.

 ## Installation